 Centipede grass was introduced by seed from China in 1919.
 Medium in texture with a pale to medium green color, Centipede grass is a slow growing but highly aggressive grass that can be depended upon to produce a good, dense, relatively weed-free turf at low maintenance levels.
 In spite of its aggressiveness, Centipede grass is easily controlled and usually requires edging only once a year around walks and flowerbeds.

-Although Centipede usually produces a good turf at low fertility and with little management, it responds nicely to good care.
-It is incapable of producing as high quality turf as the Bermudas and Zoysias, but it frequently looks better than either because the “high-brow” grasses are not getting the more exacting care they need.
+Although Centipede grass usually produces a good turf at low fertility and with little management, it responds nicely to good care.
+It is incapable of producing as high quality turf as Bermuda grass or Zoysia grass, but it frequently looks better than either because the “high-brow” grasses are not getting the more exacting care they need.

 - Easiest of all the grasses to cut

 - Reel or rotary mower, if sharp, does an easy and attractive cutting job

 - Does not look scalped when cutting is delayed too long and excessive growth removed

 - Greens up rapidly after a brief drought with irrigation or rainfall

 - Suited to acid soils (pH range of 5.0 to 6.5)